Pankaj-dev98/user-management-system-validated-geekster/Readme.md

 ## Project Summary
 The endpoints give us means to manage users in a straighforward manner.
 Users can be easily accessed, updated and deleted with their unique user IDs.
 Measures have been taken to avoid duplicate user IDs and invalid IDs.

+## MVC Architecture and Validation
+This project uses model-view-controller implementation for easier usability and readability.
+Jakarta-persistence Validation dependency has been added to validate fields before creating/updating user.